4GeeksAcademy/master-javascript-programming-exercises/exercises/88-Select/README.md

 # `88` Select

-## 📝 Instructions
+## 📝 Instructions:

-Write a function called "select".
+1. Write a function called `select`.

-Given an array and an object, "select" returns a new object whose properties are those in the given object AND whose keys are present in the given array.
+Given an array and an object, `select` returns a new object whose properties are those in the given object **AND** whose keys are present in the given array.

-Notes:
+## :bulb: Hint:

-* If keys are present in the given array, but are not in the given object, it should ignore them.
++ If keys are present in the given array, but are not in the given object, it should ignore them.

-* It does not modify the passed in object.
++ It does not modify the passed in object.

 ```js
 var arr = ['a', 'c', 'e'];